What Exactly Is Executive Presence?

 It's critical that you have practiced expressing certain ideas or complex concepts several times, so that you know how the message sounds, how it feels, how it flows.
 You will feel much more confident if you don't have to worry about formulating the sentences for the first time and can focus more on the present moment.
 This work takes time but is so important to your professional image, especially when stepping into a new role or embarking into new territory.

-If you feel you could benefit from some help in developing your would like some "executive presence" give me a shout out.
+If you feel you could benefit from some help in developing your "executive presence" give me a shout out.
 I'd be more than happy to work with you or your group!